Mijalski/MyBlog/content/posts/dependency-injection.md

 Developers tend to lean towards other containers, that support registering by convention (by some rules, eg. by name), but they can create an unnecessary complexity (some even abstract from IServiceCollection) and they all seem to have a steep learning curve.

 How can you register all your dependencies without writing lines and lines of code?
 [Scrutor](https://www.nuget.org/packages/Scrutor/)!
 With it, we can scan our assemblies and perform certain actions on the types we find - it's a perfect tool to find all our classess and interfaces and register them by convention (the convention being marker interfaces).

-We can create three interfaces to mark our dependencies with, like so:
+Add the package to your project and then  create three interfaces to mark our dependencies with, like so:

 {{< highlight csharp >}}